Montessori Mom

 Box Art

 Collect different sizes and shapes of boxes.
 They can be cylinder or square boxes.
 Help glue or tape together the boxes into your child's favorite object.
-It can be a house, building, bridge or an abstract sculpture.
+It can be a house, building, bridge, or an abstract sculpture.
 Make bricks from cartons, columns from cylinders, a turret roof from a circle cutout.

 For younger children use a large box they can sit or walk into, cut out windows and a door for them.
 Let them decorate the house or cabin with the geometric shapes.